Predictable-Dialogs/agent-embed/README.md

 See <https://www.gnu.org/licenses/>.

-For further inquiries or to contact us, you can reach Agent Dialogs at jai@predictabledialogs.com.
+For further inquiries or to contact us, you can reach Predictable Dialogs at jai@predictabledialogs.com.